February 2 - 8, 2014: Issue 148

 The Dash-for-cash post swim fun was held in challenging 2 metre surf with big breaking waves.
 Pittwater State representative Rob Stokes changed into borrowed budgie smugglers and courageously swam.
 Also taking on the challenge was Alex McTaggert, Councillor of Pittwater Council.
 These two gentlemen nominated the Mona Vale Hospital Auxiliary as the recipient should they triumph.
 The winner was Kasmir Boskovic however, a young man who is definitely in the flying fish category of swimmers.

-Rob Stokes, MP and Cr.
+Rob Stokes, Pittwater MP and Cr.
 Alex McTaggart after the 'Dash-for-cash' fun swim.

 Scotland Island lady Alison Trapnell also did very well in the 45-49 years group.
 Alison has competed in many swims and this was her sixth or seventh BIG SWIM.
 Alison told us during the week “I love that swim.” and asked us to remind people that these swims are to raise funds for our volunteer Surf Life Saving Clubs who work really hard to make the Ocean Swims a success.